dmachard/go-dnscollector/doc/multiplexer.md

 # DnsCollector - Multiplexer

 The dns collector can be configured with multiple loggers and collectors at the same time.
-And also with the multiple identical loggers for example.

 You must defined the list of
 - loggers